-Changes to the risk environment during the year are monitored by the Board monthly and ARCC on a quarterly basis.
+Changes to the risk environment during the year are monitored by the ERC monthly and ARCC on a quarterly basis.
+A summarised report is provided to the Board monthly.
 Any adjustments to the coverage of risk in any of the lines of defence can be made through either the Board, or more commonly the ARCC, to ensure the Society is not unduly exposed to changes in an existing area of risk or new areas of risk.